 5. Help You Fall Asleep

 Now, this is no miracle cure but some doctors do claim that magnesium can benefit those of us who have trouble sleeping.
-Not only is it brilliant at relaxing muscles (and we all know that a chilled out body is vital in actually being able to fall asleep) but it can also support levels of GABA, the neurotransmitter that deals with thoughts of anxiety, thus easing stresses that might be stopping your mind from sleeping.
+Not only is it brilliant at relaxing muscles (and we all know that a chilled out body is vital in actually being able to fall asleep) but it may also support levels of GABA, the neurotransmitter that deals with thoughts of anxiety, thus easing stresses that might be stopping your mind from sleeping.
 If you're really struggling with your sleep cycle, perhaps you should try a pillow spray?

 6. Support Heart Health